L.arch

 I’m Louise — the founder of L.arch Studio.

-With over 18 years of experience in architecture, I’ve worked across a wide range of project types, scales, and locations — from schools and sports arenas to multi-residential developments, cultural institutions, and bespoke commercial buildings all in various locations around the world.
-I've always worked at the forefront of the design process, shaping initial concepts and carrying them through to built reality.
+With over 18 years of experience in architecture, I've led award-winning projects as principal designer across a wide range of typologies and scales — from schools and sports arenas to multi-residential developments, cultural institutions, and bespoke commercial buildings around the world.
+Throughout my career, I've worked at the forefront of the design process, shaping ambitious concepts and carrying them through to built reality.

-After 15 years as a Principal Design Director at Grimshaw Architects — split between Sydney and London — I took the leap to set up L.arch Studio.
+After 15 years as a Principal Design Director at Grimshaw Architects — one of the world's leading design practices — split between Sydney and London, I took the leap to set up L.arch Studio.
 My aim was to focus on projects that feel more personal and grounded: working closely with clients, designing more locally, and pursuing work that resonates with me both creatively and ethically.

 Design